What we can learn from evolving proteins

 The structure sketches how the amino acid chain might fold in space (try dragging the nodes).
 Hover over each column in the MSA to see the corresponding amino acid in the folded structure.
 Hover over the blue link to highlight the contacting positions.

-Hovering over the blue link, we see that positions 22 and 88 tend to co-vary in the MSA – and they are in contact in the folded structure.
+Hovering over the blue link, we see that positions and tend to co-vary in the MSA – and they are in contact in the folded structure.
 Presumably, it's important to maintaining the function of the protein that when one position changes, the other also changes in a specific way – so important that failure for a sequence to do so is a death sentence that explains its absence in the MSA.
 Let's quantify this co-variance.

 Mutual information